s

 City Reflections: Illuminating Southampton’s Stories is an animated light projection trail that will run across four evenings in February 2026, bringing the city’s history to life in bold and creative ways.
 Six historic buildings across Southampton’s Old Town and city centre will be transformed with large-scale projections, immersive soundscapes and storytelling inspired by the city’s art, maritime and archaeology collections.

-What makes this project truly special is the blend of community co-creation and world-class creative production.
-Six Community Curators – each representing a different Southampton community – have worked hand in hand with the creative team to explore the city’s archives and uncover the stories they tell, developing meaningful links between the themes and buildings they’re paired with and the communities they represent.
+What makes City Reflections special is the blend of community co-creation and world-class creative production.
+Six Community Curators – each representing a different Southampton community – have worked hand-in-hand with the creative team to explore the city’s archives and uncover the stories they tell, developing meaningful links between the themes and buildings they’re paired with and the communities they represent.
 Their insight and input have shaped every projection, ensuring each one is not only visually spectacular but also rooted in local voices and perspectives.

 Thank you so much for all of your support, guidance and patience over this process – it’s been really positive, and something I’ve hugely valued being part of.
 Something I wanted to add to the reflections on skills learned, echoing Jackie’s sentiments, was how it’s given me the confidence to work on heritage projects, on projects with a visual focus, and I’ll definitely be factoring this into future work pitches and considerations.